Keysearch Review (Keyword Research on a Budget)

 Before I say anything else, I must note that Keysearch can process bulk requests very easily and quickly without any issues.

 It’s a useful feature as long as you understand what the data means.
-However, the issue with this feature is the same as I describe above.
-SEO in this day and age is simply not a matter of ticking a few boxes anymore.
+However, the issue with this feature is the same as I explained above.
+SEO is not a matter of ticking a few boxes.

 And if there are a few sites with a high Moz DA in that top 10, this doesn’t mean you can’t rank for that particular keyword.
-Because you can.
+Of course you can.

 Verdict:

-I give this module a 5 out of 10.
-While it’s nice to have a bulk overview of these basic metrics for given keywords, it’s simply not enough when it comes to proper competitor analysis.
+I give this module a 6 out of 10.
+While it’s nice to have a bulk overview of these basic metrics for given keywords, it’s not enough to do proper competitor analysis.
 The difficulty scores, in my opinion at least, can be a bit misleading and should be ignored.

 3. My Lists